The AbinitioD$\Gamma$A Project v1.0: Non-local correlations beyond and susceptibilities within dynamical mean-field theory: Implemented AbinitioD A equations

 \subsection{AbinitioD$\Gamma$A self-energy}

-The main quantity, which is computed by the AbinitioD$\Gamma$A algorithm, is the non-local (k-dependent) and dynamical ($\nu$-dependent) self-energy $\Sigma_{{\mathrm{D}}\Gamma{\mathrm{A}}}$.
-We compute $\Sigma_{{\mathrm{D}}\Gamma{\mathrm{A}}}$ in the ladder approximation of D$\Gamma$A ~\cite{Katanin2009,Rohringer2016} which incorporates non-local ladder diagrams in, both, the particle-hole ($ph$) and transverse particle-hole ($\overline{ph}$) channel starting from a local irreducible vertex in these channels.
+The main quantity, which is computed by the AbinitioD$\Gamma$A algorithm, is the non-local (momentum-dependent) and dynamical (frequency-dependent) self-energy $\Sigma_{{\mathrm{D}}\Gamma{\mathrm{A}}}$.
+We compute $\Sigma_{{\mathrm{D}}\Gamma{\mathrm{A}}}$ in the ladder approximation of D$\Gamma$A ~\cite{Katanin2009,Rohringer2016} which incorporates non-local ladder diagrams in both the particle-hole ($ph$) and transverse particle-hole ($\overline{ph}$) channel, starting from a local irreducible vertex in these channels.
 This way, among others, spin fluctuations are included, but one neglects the particle-particle ($pp$) channel which is, e.g., important for superconducting fluctuations.

 In AbinitioD$\Gamma$A the local irreducible vertex in the $ph$ and $\overline{ph}$ channel is supplemented by the bare non-local Coulomb interaction $V^{\kvec{q}}$.
-This includes various extra diagrams and screening effects.
-For example, if we only have the $ph$ channel and the non-local Coulomb interaction, one would reproduce the $GW$ approximation~\cite{Hedin1965}.
-Using the compound indices $\cvec{k}=(\kvec{k},\nu)$ and $\cvec{q}=(\kvec{q},\omega)$ the self-energy of the AbinitioD$\Gamma$A reads \cite{galler_adga_2017}
+This generates additional diagrams and screening effects.
+If one included only the $ph$ channel and the non-local Coulomb interaction, one would reproduce the $GW$ approximation \cite{Hedin1965}.